Skip to content

 • scalars: Defines scalar OIDs.

-Under the tables key you find the list of MIB table definitions, where each table has the following structure:
+You can see the list of MIB table definitions in the tables list, where each table has the following structure:

 • name: Specifies the name of the SNMP table.
 This is used for identification and reference in the SNMP configuration.

-• enabled: Determines whether the table is active (true) or inactive (false).
+• enabled: Defines whether the table is active (true) or inactive (false).

-• oid: The base Object Identifier (OID) for the table.
+• oid: The base OID for the table.
 All rows and columns in the table are extensions of this base OID.

 • indexes: Indexes uniquely identify rows in the table.
 Each index maps a specific OID to a value that differentiates rows.
 A list of column definitions that serve as unique identifiers for rows.